elenaalegret/HACKUPC2024/README.md

 - Sergi Tomas

 ## Overview
 Our project aims to identify duplicates and similarities within a dataset of approximately 140,000 fashion images.
-This is part of the Inditex Hackathon Challenge 2024, where precision, efficiency, scalability, and solution completeness are crucial criteria.
+This is part of the Inditex Hackathon Challenge 2024, where precision, efficiency, scalability, and completeness are crucial criteria.

 ## Objective
 The goal is to design an algorithm capable of finding similar clothing images, effectively identifying visual duplicates or near-duplicates.
 This can streamline e-commerce data management and provide more accurate recommendations for users.